bcgov/jag-isb-monitoring-automation-tools/scripts/README.md

 - using pip to install the requirements.txt file: pip install -r requirements. txt

+- For use in Emerald environments, port forwarding is currently the only working method to use this.
+Refer to this page for more information on port forwarding to containers on Openshift: https://docs.openshift.com/container-platform/4.11/nodes/containers/nodes-containers-port-forwarding.html

 ### Scripts

 #### reset_monitors.py - this file is used to reset monitors on a backup/restore process.